dzmitryk/launcht/README.md

 ./launcht.py
 ```

-On first launch json configuration file `.launcht_conf` will be created in your home directory.
+The shortcut list can be configured using JSON config file `.launcht_conf` which is located in user home directory (default configuration will be created automatically when you launch the app for the first time).
 Edit it to customize items in the launch menu.

 ### Basic configuration structure: